Strathmore Park

 Strathmore Park is a suburb of Wellington City, New Zealand.
 It is located at the southern end of the Miramar Peninsula to the south of the suburb of Miramar, and due east of the airport.
 A hill suburb, it overlooks Lyall Bay (which lies to the west), Evans Bay (to the North) and several bays along the Seatoun coast close to the mouth of Wellington Harbour, which lies to the east.

 Strathmore Park is noted for several areas of open land, including the Beacon Hill Reserve and Miramar Golf Course.
 The southern end of the suburb is dominated by Atatürk Park, which is located high above Tarakena Bay.
-The site was chosen for its similarity to the landscape of Gallipoli, and was erected as part of a joint agreement with the Turkish and Australian governments in mutual respect of the men of both sides who lost their lives in the Gallipoli Campaign of World War I. The Memorial was designed by Ian Bowman and unveiled in 1990.
+The site was chosen for its similarity to the landscape of Gallipoli, and was erected as part of a joint agreement with the Turkish and Australian governments in mutual respect of the men of both sides who lost their lives in the Gallipoli Campaign of World War I. The memorial was designed by Ian Bowman and unveiled in 1990.

 History

 Strathmore Park grew after the private secondary school Scots College opened in 1919.
 From the 1930s it was the site of a state housing development.
 Many of the original state houses remain, particularly in Taiaroa Street and Raukawa Street.
+In the 1960s three state-housing apartment blocks known as Star Flats were built in Strathmore Park.